saltstack/salt-user-guide/docs/topics/scheduler.rst

           - bind
         when: 5:00pm

-This will schedule the command: ``state.sls bind`` at 5:00 PM on Monday, Wednesday and Friday, and 3:00 PM on Tuesday and Thursday.
+This schedules the command ``state.sls bind`` at 5:00 PM on Monday, Wednesday and Friday, and at 3:00 PM on Tuesday and Thursday.

 .. code-block:: sls